DeltaEpsilon7787/xlsxwriter-celldsl/doc/basic.rst

 .. warning::
   There is an explicit base format used in all operations.
   All operations for which a custom format is not specified will use it.
-  All custom formats are implicitly merged with this base format barring :class:`xlsxwriter_celldsl.ops.DrawBoxBorderOp`.
+  All custom formats are implicitly merged with this base format barring :class:`xlsxwriter_celldsl.ops.classes.DrawBoxBorderOp`.
   This format can be configured using :func:`set_base_format` method of the specific operation.
   Do keep in mind that this changes it globally and should only be done once as such.

-Operations that use formats inherit :class:`xlsxwriter_celldsl.traits.Format` trait.
+Operations that use formats inherit :class:`xlsxwriter_celldsl.ops.traits.Format` trait.

-.. autoclass:: xlsxwriter_celldsl.traits.Format
+.. autoclass:: xlsxwriter_celldsl.ops.traits.Format
    :members:
    :noindex: